Your Smart TV could be a gateway for cybercriminals: learn how to protect yourself

-The prying eye of Smart TVs
+The prying eyes of Smart TVs

 The convenience of Smart TVs is undeniable.